Heavy Breathing In Dogs: When to Be Concerned · Kinship

 How do I determine whether my dog’s breathing is abnormal?

-Differentiating expected alterations and abnormal changes in a dog's breathing can sometimes be a challenge.
+Differentiating expected alterations and abnormal changes in a dog's breathing can be challenging.
 If you’re ever in doubt about your dog’s breathing, it’s best to have them seen by a veterinarian.
-It’s better to get some reassurance that things are fine than to miss out on catching a problem early.
+It’s better to get reassurance that things are fine than to miss out on catching a problem early.

 Many pet parents worry about their dog hyperventilating after activity outside, especially during the summer months or on the first warm day of the year.
 Panting is a normal and expected response to activity in increased heat, but it can also indicate a problem if it is persistent.
-After activity, make sure your dog’s panting is resolving quickly once they’re calm and in a cool area.
+Make sure your dog’s panting resolves quickly after any activity once they’re calm and in a cool area.
 Rapid or noisy panting that is persistent should always cause concern.

 A common sign of respiratory distress in dogs is restlessness.
 Many dogs having difficulty breathing will not be able to settle down comfortably and will pace the room while breathing harder or more rapidly than normal.
 Once a dog is resting, their respiratory rate should be less than 30 breaths per minute.
 It’s often easiest to count the number of times they breathe in 30 seconds and multiply by two to get their respiratory rate.